g8os/EFBD/docs/glossary.md

 ### hotreload

 Any 0-Disk config supports hot reloading as an optional feature, for where it is needed.
-Meaning that the config can be reloaded without having to restart the application using it.
+Meaning that the config can be reloaded without having to restart the application/process using it.
 See the [config docs][config] for more info.

 ### index